Lubula/Movies-Data-Analysis/README.md

 1. **Exploratory Data Analysis (EDA):** Understand the dataset's characteristics and visualize trends.
 2. **Predictive Modeling - Box Office Success:** Predict the box office success of movies using regression techniques.
 3. **Genre Classification:** Classify movies into different genres based on their attributes.
-4. **Sentiment Analysis of Reviews:** Analyze audience sentiments towards movies using NLP techniques.
-5. **Recommendation System:** Build a movie recommendation system using cosine similarity and tokenization to suggest movies to users.
+4. **Recommendation System:** Build a movie recommendation system using cosine similarity and tokenization to suggest movies to users.
-6. **Time Series Analysis:** Analyze trends and patterns in movie releases over time.
+5.  **Time Series Analysis:** Analyze trends and patterns in movie releases over time.
-7. **Market Basket Analysis:** Identify associations between different genres of movies.
+6.   **Market Basket Analysis:** Identify associations between different genres of movies.

 ### Notebooks